bottlepay/lightning-benchmark/README.md

 # Node benchmark

-This repository contains a load test for `lnd`.
+This repository contains a load test for lightning node software.

 The test creates a setup with a bitcoind regtest node and two connected lightning nodes instances.

 A test application spins up 100 goroutines that continously request an invoice from one instance and pay it from the other one.